LiaScript/docs/README.md

 3. Matrix: as a combination of multiple- and single-choice quizzes
 3. Text-Quiz: `[[solution]]`
 4. Selection-Quiz: `[[ opt.
 1 | opt.
 2 | (solution opt.) ]]`
+5. Gap-Text everything: Use selection- and text-quizzes within Markdown-blocks
 0. "Generic": `[[!]]`